Search Results

 During treatment with non-steroidal anti-inflammatory drugs, fluid retention and swelling (especially in the ankles and legs), increased blood pressure and heart failure have been reported.

-Medicines such as Ketesse may be associated with a small increased risk of heart attack (“myocardial infarction”) or stroke.
+Medicines such as Ketesse may be associated with a small increased risk of heart attack ("myocardial infarction") or cerebrovascular accident (stroke).

 In patients with immune system disorders that affect connective tissue (systemic lupus erythematosus or mixed connective tissue disease), anti-inflammatory medicines may rarely cause fever, headache and neck stiffness.